bloominstituteoftechnology/back-end-project-week/README.md

 https://trello.com/b/b8qHU2sU/lambda-notesbackend-william-yturralde

+# API Documentation:
+Lambda api notes
+this is a student api project written for Lambda School by **William Yturralde, WebPt2**

+Access Methods
+Table of Contents

+    get /api/notes/1
+    delete /api/notes/2
+    get /api/notes
+    post /api/notes

+##get /api/notes/1

+(apiNotes1Get)

+**Return type:**

+String

+**Produces:**

+This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header.

+    application/json; charset=utf-8

+Responses:

+200

+##delete /api/notes/2

+(apiNotes2Delete)

+**Return type:**

+String

+**Produces:**

+This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header.

+    application/json; charset=utf-8

+**Responses:**

+200

+##get /api/notes

+(apiNotesGet)

+**Return type:**

+String

+**Produces:**

+This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header.

+    application/json; charset=utf-8

+**Responses:**

+200

+##post /api/notes

+(apiNotesPost)

+**Consumes:**

+This API call consumes the following media types via the Content-Type request header:

+    application/json

+**Request body:**

+body body (optional)

+Body Parameter —

+**Return type:**

+String

+**Produces:**

+This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header.

+    application/json; charset=utf-8

+Responses:

+201

 # Back End Project Week

 This week you will build a backend for a note taking app called "Lambda Notes".